-The HBSC data suggest that daily fruit consumption is more common in high family affluence groups than in low family affluence groups in Slovenia at ages 11 to 15.
-There is a 10 percentage point difference for boys.
-The smaller difference for girls is not statistically significant.
+The HBSC data suggest that daily fruit consumption at ages 11 to 15 is more common among boys and girls from high family affluence groups than it is among those from low family affluence groups.
+There are 15 and 12 percentage point differences for boys and girls, respectively.

-Percentage point difference in daily fruit consumption between low and high family affluence groups at ages 11, 13 and 15, 2013/14
+Percentage point difference in daily fruit consumption between low and high family affluence groups at ages 11, 13 and 15, by sex, 2013/14